ghostpress/employee-travel-emissions/scraper/readme.md

 ### Use Instructions

-Using the anaconda environment managing tool and our requirements.txt file (coming soon), this work can be replicated in any machine.
+Using the anaconda environment managing tool and our requirements.txt file, this work can be replicated in any machine.
 To do so, enter the following command in a terminal window:

 `conda create --name myenv --file requirements.txt`